On the Record: Feb. 28, 2020

-• Victoria C. Scarborough, 23, of Ocean Park, Washington, was arrested Wednesday on Marine Drive and 11th Street in Astoria for driving under the influence of intoxicants.
+• Brett Bane Mellott, 31, of Astoria, was arrested Thursday on 12th Street and Duane Street in Astoria for disorderly conduct in the second degree.

 (0) comments